-The first two showdown series events are taking place on-site at the Mouratoglou Academy, in the South of France.
-However, the league will not host spectators for the time being.
+The first two showdown series events took place on-site at the Mouratoglou Academy, in the South of France.
+The third edition, UTS3, is taking place in Antwerp, Belgium, in collaboration with Tennium and the European Open.

 To subscribe, head to UTS’ streaming website: www.watch.utslive.tv.

 As UTS’ intention is to become a year-round league, we can expect future competitions to take place in all parts of the world.

-The UTS prize money system is not a winner-take-all system.
+The UTS prize money system is not a winner-takes-all system.
 Instead, it will follow a 70:30 ratio where the match winner will receive 70 percent of the showdown prize pool, while the loser still receives 30 percent of that pool.

 This win-win formula will help lower-ranked players generate a sustainable income playing tennis.
 Although the financial stakes remain high and the motivation to win is omnipresent, it will lift some stress off players ranked outside the Top 100.